HL7-FAST/.github/profile/README.md

 # HL7 *FAST* 🔥

 Open source code and reference implementations for the HL7 *FAST* project, which aims to make healthcare interoperability work **at scale**.
-Three new technologies are deployed to meet this end:

 | Use Case | Purpose | Implementation Guide |
 |:---:|:---:|:---:|